EvgeniyMukhamedjanov/liquid-ajax-cart/docs/reference/sections.md

 Liquid Ajax Cart reloads HTML code of the HTML containers that marked with the [`data-ajax-cart-section`](/reference/data-ajax-cart-section/) attribute every time when the Shopify cart is changed.

-It uses [Bundled section rendering](https://shopify.dev/api/ajax/reference/cart#bundled-section-rendering) under the hood to ask Shopify to provide re-rendered HTML code for theme sections with each Cart Ajax API request response.
+It uses [Bundled section rendering](https://shopify.dev/api/ajax/reference/cart#bundled-section-rendering) under the hood to ask Shopify to provide re-rendered HTML code for theme sections with each Cart API request response.
 Due to this, the `data-ajax-cart-section` must be applied only within sections.

-After Liquid Ajax Cart received a response of a Cart Ajax API request with the re-rendered sections' HTML, it replaces HTML of the `data-ajax-cart-section` containers within the section with the new ones.
+After Liquid Ajax Cart received a response of a Shopify Cart API request with the re-rendered sections' HTML, it replaces HTML of the `data-ajax-cart-section` containers within the section with the new ones.

 ##### Immutable elements